humenda/scriptil/mdview/README.md

 Example Usage
 -------------

-    $ loview important_letter.docx
+    $ mdview important_letter.docx
-    $ loview boring_presentation.odp
+    $ mdview boring_presentation.odp

 Configuration
 -------------

-LOview can be configured by environment variables:
+mdview can be configured by environment variables:

 ### `EDITOR`

 Set the editor to use.
 If not set, the editor for viewing the Markdown file will be guessed.

-### `LOVIEW_CONF`
+### `MDVIEW_CONF`

-Set LOview-specific configuration.
+Set mdview-specific configuration.
 Keys and values are separated by a colon, multiple key/value pairs are separated by commas.

 | Key       | Value                         |